r-grandorder/tri-hermes/en/pages/heiankyo.md

 If I may say it...

 **Young Girl:**
-You can do anything.Be beautiful yet strong, young warrior.
+You can do anything.
+Be beautiful yet strong, young warrior.

 **Man with a Long Sword:**
 If that’s the case&mdash;

 **Man with a Long Sword:**
 may I request a dance?

 **Young Girl:**
 Dance...Do you have...?

 **Man with a Long Sword:**
 Indeed.

 **Man with a Long Sword:**
 The moon looks excellent tonight.

 **Man with a Long Sword:**
 Then we may dance lightly on the bridge,and let the moon cast the shadow of your figure on the surface of the River Horikawa.

 **Young Girl:**
 .........?

 **Man with a Long Sword:**
 Isn’t it clear for you?

 **Man with a Long Sword:**
 I ask you to take a closer look at the water’s surfaceYou may be of the belief that you’ve done an excellent job disguising yourself, but the truth is&mdash;

 **Man with a Long Sword:**
 &mdash;<u>you carelessly forgot to disguise your shadow,</u>Ibaraki.

 **Young Girl:**
-!!
+! !

 **Man with a Long Sword:**
 ...